What’s the difference between Direct Debits and standing orders?

 With Tide, you can connect to GoCardless and send mandate requests to your customers, schedule payments via Direct Debit, automatically collect money and receive payment on time.
 Organising Direct Debits in one place will help you avoid late payments, streamline your accounting processes and keep tabs on your business’s finances.

-To get started, set up a business bank account today.
+To get started, open a business bank account today.

 Photo by Andrea Piacquadio, published on Pexels